Tweeticum/tweeticum.github.io/content/authors/kate/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Postdoctoral Researcher at University of Leeds
+bio: Postdoctoral Research Fellow at University of Leeds

 interests:
   - Vernalization